 A great example of this is the collaborative Season of Sharing (SoS) campaign.
-Think of who is at the table: media partners, nonprofits, businesses, foundations, human service agencies and YOU!
+Think of who is at the table: media partners, nonprofits, businesses, foundations, human service agencies and generous community donors.

 It’s a community coming together to help those on the edge of homelessness in Sarasota, Manatee, Desoto and Charlotte counties.